aquasecurity/opsgenie-plugin/README.md

 ```
 git clone git@github.com:aquasecurity/opsgenie-plugin.git|
 ```
-2. You can changes the default tickets language in the template files at */<repo>/lc*
+2. You can changes the default tickets language in the template files at **./lc/**

-3. Create a new *secret* to hold the OpsGenie API Key code
+3. Create a new **secret** to hold the OpsGenie API Key code
 ```
 kubectl create secret -n <aqua namespace> generic lc-secrets --from-literal=opsgenie-apikey=<opsgenie-integration-key>
 ```
-4. Create a *configmap* from the local messages and configurations
+4. Create a **configmap** from the local messages and configurations
 ```
 kubectl create configmap aqua-lc-opsgenie-config -n <aqua namespace> --from-file=./lc/
 ```